-The purpose of this tutorial is to show a way of setting up realistic HDRI-based lighting for an exterior diorama scene and then taking steps to stylize the lighting.
+The purpose of this tutorial is to show a way of setting up baked lightmap, realistic HDRI-based lighting for an exterior diorama scene and then taking steps to stylize the lighting.
 I will be using Unity with the Unified Rendering Pipeline for this example.

 The environment art assets are from a free set of assets by Chicago Game Monster on the Unity Asset Store.
-I have done some modest changes to the shaders and geometry to make them URP compatible and light a bit better.
+I have done some modest changes to the shaders and geometry to make them URP compatible and take the light a bit better.

 This journey will take us from simple editor lighting

-To realistic HDRI-based lighting
+To realistic HDRI lighting

-Scene Set Up
+1. Scene Set Up

 Make sure your geometry is properly set up to receive baked lighting.